mame0521/2018MCM/README.md

 # 2018MCM
 **COMAP’s Mathematical Contest in Modeling in February 2018**

-**To read this paper, MathJax Plugin for Github is required in your browser**
+**(Note: MathJax Plugin for Github is required in your browser to display the mathematical formulas of this paper)**

 **Summary**